Shipping Forecast: Related forecasts

-In addition, a limited shipping forecast concerning the Lundy, Portland and Plymouth sea areas was included as part of the closing down routines of the former ITV companies for South West England, Westward Television and latterly Television South West, until the late 1980s.
+The forecasts sent over the Navtex system use a similar format and the same sea areas.

+RTÉ Radio 1 broadcasts coastal reports for Ireland similar to those in the Shipping Forecast for the UK.
+In Sweden, Sveriges Radio P1 broadcasts maritime weather broadcasts (Land- och sjöväderrapporten) similar to the Shipping Forecast during its weather forecasts which it receives from the SMHI.
+In the areas covered by the British Shipping Forecast, the Swedish forecast uses the same names but translated into Swedish; for example, German Bight is known as Tyska bukten.

 Influences on popular culture

 The Shipping Forecast is immensely popular with the British public; it attracts listeners in the hundreds of thousands daily – far more than actually require it.
 In 1995, a plan to move the late night broadcast by 12 minutes triggered angry newspaper editorials and debates in the UK Parliament and was ultimately scrapped.
 Similar outcry greeted the Met Office's decision to rename Finisterre to FitzRoy, but in that case, the decision was carried through.
 Peter Jefferson, who read the Forecast for 40 years until 2009, says that he received letters from listeners across the UK saying that the 0048 broadcast helped them get to sleep after a long day.
 The Controller of BBC Radio 4, Mark Damazer, attempted to explain its popularity:

 Zeb Soanes, a regular Shipping Forecast reader, described it thus:

 Soanes also wrote the foreword to The Shipping Forecast Puzzle Book (BBC Books, 2020), in which he explains:The forecast gives the wind direction and force, atmospheric pressure, visibility and the state of the sea.
 It is a nightly litany with a rhythm and indefinable poetry that have made it popular with millions of people who never have cause to put to sea and have little idea what it actually means; a reminder that whilst you're tucked-up safely under the bedclothes, far out over the waves it's a wilder and more dangerous picture, one that captures the imagination and leads it into uncharted waters whilst you sleep.
 Dependable, reassuring and never hurried, in these especially uncertain times The Shipping Forecast is a still small voice of calm across the airwaves.

 Another regular reader of the Forecast, Kathy Clugston, described it as "Like a lullaby, almost".
+Jo Ellison of Financial Times wrote that "Over time it has become a beloved cultural icon, a tacit expression of our national identity."

+The Twentieth Century Society Director Catherine Croft commented:

+BBC Sounds took inspiration by the comments from people using the forecast to fall asleep and created a podcast called The Sleeping Forecast, where samples of the forecast are paired with classical and ambient music.

 Music

-The Shipping Forecast has inspired a number of songs and poems.
+The Shipping Forecast has inspired a number of songs and poems, including the following: